 The overview of topics is as follows: The human body.
 Environment, evolution and inheritance.
 Elements, mixtures, and compounds.
 Chemistry in our world.
 Energy, forces, and the structure of matter.

 Scientific enquiry and maths in science taught continue to be taught at KS4 as required by the GCSE curriculum.
-Entry level is taught alongside the GCSE if necessary, to meet the needs of lower ability pupils.

 The full specification (syllabus) is available at the AQA Science website.

 AQA Combined Science BBC bitesize A really good place to start, with revision summaries, videos and quizzes

 Oak Academy (combined science) is full of recorded lessons, so if you really don't understand a concept it is worth looking at the topic directly.

 FreeScienceLessons.co.uk contains videos on all parts of the science course.

 Focus elearning is also useful, with animations and online versions of the core practicals.
 If you don't have the school's login details, please ask a science teacher.